Boulevard Drive-In Theater: History

 Opened in 1949, the Boulevard was located on a 20-acre site in East Allentown, at 556 Union Boulevard, across the street from Western Electric.
-Like many Drive-Ins, the Boulevard was open from about April through the end of October of each year, being closed during the winter months.
-The theater opened about an hour before sunset each night, and normally showed two films on an average evening, the first being a first-run film, the second being either a "B" movie or a second-run film.
+Like many drive-ins, the Boulevard was open from about April through the end of October of each year, being closed during the winter months.
+The theater opened about an hour before sunset each night, and normally showed two films on an average evening; the first being a first-run film, the second being either a "B" movie or a second-run film.

 The theater was located on a hill, with gravel over the natural turf for automobiles to park.
-Each of the 600 parking space had a monaural speaker which was attached to the vehicle's driver side window.
+Each of the 600 parking spaces had a monaural speaker which was attached to the vehicle's driver side window.
 The speaker had a volume control to adjust the sound volume inside the car or light truck.
 There were no heaters supplied for the vehicles, and it was common for car engines to be running during the films in the early spring and late fall with the heaters running.

-In the front of the parking area, a children's play area was provided with various swings, sliding boards and other playground equipment for families to take children prior to dusk and the beginning of the film.
-A concession stand, underneath the projection room was open with a wide variety of refreshments as well as rest rooms.
+In the front of the parking area, a children's play area was provided with various swings, sliding boards, and other playground equipment for families to take children prior to dusk and the beginning of the film.
+A concession stand underneath the projection room was open with a wide variety of refreshments as well as restrooms.